GanchengZhu/Pupilio/update_log.md

 - Simplified the DLL environment.
 - Added support for the PsychoPy GUI interface.
 - Added a timestamp to the session name to serve as a unique session ID.
+- Prepare to add a config for controlling the behavior of the eye tracker.
+- More precision trigger sender.
+- Add LICENSE file.

 ## Version 1.1.7 (Build 1) - 2024-11-15
 - Fix recalibration issues.